Rules for the New Moon

 Ancient Writers

-Ancient Jewish and Christian writers also understood the theme that the sun could only regulate during the daytime while the moon and stars had authority only during the nighttime.
+Ancient Jewish and Christian writers recognized that the sun could only govern during the daytime, while the moon and stars held authority exclusively during the nighttime.

 Rabbi Eliezer (fl.
 100 C.E.), for example, states: